Photo is courtesy of Yu Qiu, Principal Scientist, Biologics Research, Sanofi R&D

 This collaboration builds on a growing foundation of recent partnerships at MIT Jameel Clinic with other pharmaceutical companies and industry players, all working to advance collaboration between the life sciences and technology communities.

-For more information on the work being carried out by Jameel Clinic and its partners, please visit https://www.jclinic.mit.edu/.
+For more information on the work being carried out by Jameel Clinic and its collaborators, please visit https://www.jclinic.mit.edu/.